OneDeuxTriSeiGo/nullpo.dev/ENGL3764/VimTutorial.md

 ```
 Without the line by line it looks like this.

-Record actions to register a.
-Change the inner word to "-" and return to normal
+Record all following actions to register a.
+Change the inner word to `-` and
-mode.
+return to normal mode.
 Go to the start of the next word.
+Change surrounding
-Change surrounding single quotes to brackets
+single quotes to brackets (without padding).
-(without padding).
 Go to the start of the next word.
-Yank (copy) everything within inner
-brackets.
-Append (to the end of the line with insert mode) `(https://github.com/`
+Yank (copy) everything within inner brackets.
+Append (to the end of the line
-and return to normal mode.
-Go down one line.
+with insert mode) `(https://github.com/` and return to normal mode.
+Go down one
+line.
 Go to the start of the line.
-End
-recording.
-For 6 times, run the recording in register a.
+End recording.
+For 6 times, run the
+recording in register a.

 ## From Here